Ashwani4545/Athelete_Model_Injury_Recovery_time_Prediction_ML/README.md

 The dataset contains fields such as:

--Type of injury
+- Type of injury

--Severity
+- Severity

--Body region
+- Body region

 Athlete demographics